Theta-Limited/OpenAthena-Legacy-Python/EIO_fetch_geotiff_example.md

 GeoTIFF files store terrain elevation (height) for an area of the Earth.
 OpenAthena performs a ray-cast from a drone camera's position and orientation towards terrain (as represented by the DEM).
 This may be used to precisely locate the subject which appears in the exact center of a given picture.

+**OpenAthena for iOS only supports GeoTIFF file generated with Method 1**

 There are **two methods** supported for obtaining DEM GeoTIFF files. **Method 1** is recommended for users on Windows computers, **Method 2** is recommended for users on Mac or Linux.

 # Method 1 (Windows)

 The website [OpenTopography.org](https://opentopography.org) (which is not affiliated with OpenAthena) has a free browser-based tool for downloading a customized portion of the SRTM 30m Global terrain elevation dataset.

 Open the tool here: